divinity-m/Anti-Gravity/dev_logs.md

 <br>

 # Day 18 - Friday | In class work #
-I started working on the players second ability, something I've been wanting to add since the beginning of the project.
-By pressing `S` or the down arrow key, the player can phase through certain blocks, this ability only reqiured a new `phasing` property for the player object along with two very small methods.
-I allowed for a `phase` variant for the `Block` class's `variant` property, this lets me identify which blocks can and cannot be phased through.
+I started working on the players second ability.
+By pressing `S` or the down arrow-key, the player can phase through certain blocks.
+To get working, this ability only reqiured a new `phasing` property for the player object along with two very short methods.
+I updated the `Block` class to accept `"phase"` as an argument for its `variant` property, this lets me identify which blocks can and cannot be phased through.
 Phase blocks will only be used in the cave-type levels.

 ### Things Added:
  - Phasing ability and phase-variant blocks